rituparrna33/rituparrna33/README.md

 - 👋 Hi, I’m Rituparna, I am pursuing MS in Business Analytics from Foster School of Business,University of Washington.
 - 👀 I’m interested in Machine Learning and Data Science.
-- 🌱 I’m currently using R , Python, Tableau and SQL.
+- 🌱 I’m currently using  Python,SQL, Tableau and R  .
 - 💞️ I’m looking to collaborate on Python and SQL.
 - 📫 How to reach me :rituparrna33@gmail.com/ritupd@uw.edu